 - May not be right for beginners

-HYCM is a top forex and CFD broker that may not be your traditional crypto exchange but it supports trading of more cryptos than most trading platforms dedicated to crypto trading.
-HYCM uses CFDs or Contracts for differences are complex financial contracts used to speculate on an underlying asset.
-HYCM offers a wide range of crypto CFDs, which let's you bet on the price movement of the underlying crypto.
+HYCM is one of the best Bitcoin forex brokers and CFD broker options that may not be your traditional crypto exchange but that supports trading of more cryptos than most trading platforms dedicated to crypto trading.
+HYCM uses CFDs to speculate on an underlying asset.
+HYCM offers a wide range of crypto CFDs, which lets you bet on the price movement of the underlying crypto.

 - CFD options